dqops/dqo/docs/checks/column/strings/string-whitespace-percent.md

 ## **daily string whitespace percent**

 **Check description**
-Verifies that the number of whitespace strings in a column does not exceed the maximum accepted percent.
+Verifies that the percentage of whitespace strings in a column does not exceed the maximum accepted percent.
 Stores the most recent row count for each day when the data quality check was evaluated.

 |Check name|Check type|Time scale|Sensor definition|Quality rule|
 |----------|----------|----------|-----------|-------------|